lahavs/cpp-thoughts/SSO/sso.md

 As you already know, constructing an array with static size can be done very quickly: By allocating it on the stack, allocating and deallocation are a simple matter of moving the `%rsp` pointer.
 But it's not always possible to declare an array on the stack:
 1. Sometimes the size of the array is not known at compile time. [(:star:)](#star_1)
-2. By default the stack is rather small compared to the heap, thus care must be taken to not reach it capacity.
+2. By default the stack is rather small compared to the heap, thus care must be taken to not reach its capacity.

 <br></br>
 <a name="star_1"/>